-Lorraine Carroll is a highly skilled physiotherapist with over 25 years of clinical experience.
-She takes an integrated approach to care, combining hands-on treatment, targeted exercise programmes, medical acupuncture, dry needling, and education to support long-term recovery and pain management.
+Lorraine Carroll is an experienced physiotherapist with over 25 years of clinical practice.
+She takes an integrated, hands-on approach to care, combining manual therapy, targeted exercise programmes, medical acupuncture, which includes the dry needling technique, and clear education to support recovery, pain management, and long-term function.

-Her key areas of interest include temporomandibular disorders (TMD), neck pain, and headaches—particularly tension-type headaches and migraines.
+Her main clinical interests include temporomandibular disorders (TMD), neck pain, and headaches, particularly tension-type headaches and migraines.

-Lorraine graduated with a Physiotherapy degree from University College Dublin in 1999, followed by a Master’s in Manipulative Physiotherapy from the University of Queensland in 2001.
-She is also trained in Medical Acupuncture and is a Certified Stott Pilates Instructor.
+Lorraine graduated in Physiotherapy from University College Dublin in 1999 and completed a Master’s in Manipulative Physiotherapy at the University of Queensland in 2001.
+She has also trained in Medical Acupuncture and is a certified STOTT Pilates Instructor.

-Her clinical background includes work with elite performers and athletes.
-She has served as lead physiotherapist for the Riverdance troupe in the USA, the Irish national swimming team, and the Leinster rugby medical team.
+Her career has included work with elite athletes and performers, including roles with the Riverdance troupe in the USA, the Irish national swimming team, and the Leinster rugby medical team.

-Before relocating to the Sunshine Coast in 2022, Lorraine built a strong reputation in private practice in Dublin, known for her results-focused care and professionalism.
-She now brings her expertise to the Sunshine Coast community.
+Before moving to the Sunshine Coast in 2022, Lorraine worked extensively in private practice in Dublin.
+She now brings her experience and practical approach to patients on the Sunshine Coast.

 MPhty (Manips), BPhysio, CMA